Timetlg/Binary-Tree-Class-Assignment-/README.md

 - Delete a data point from the tree
 - Display the highest key (maximum) and its visit / level count
 - Display the lowest key (minimum) and its visit / level count
-- Visualize the binary tree structure in the console

 ---